tufts-ml/hugheslab-onboarding/HOWTO_SignUpForCourses.md

 ## For 2nd year or later phd students who already have an MS from another institution (and don't want an MS CS from Tufts along way to PhD)

-> Do COMP 297/298
+> Do COMP 297/298.
+This says you are working on phd-level research that is ongoing and gives you the right amount of credit to be full-time.
+(See above, you'll get a grade of 'Y' in these courses until you finish up your phd).

 ## For 1st year students admitted to the PhD program without an MS in a field close to CS

-> If a student is an RA with you and registers for Comp 406-RA, then they are “recorded” as doing 20 hrs/week of research.
-No extra registration needed.
+> Register for COMP 406-RA.
+If a student is an RA, then doing COMP 406-RA means they are “recorded” as doing 20 hrs/week of research and thus at full-time status if they have 6 SHUs of other coursework.
 It is fine in the first semester(s) to take just 2 standard courses for full-load plus this course to achieve full-time status.